ICRC visits Dilgam Asgarov and Shahbaz Guliyev | News.az

 ICRC visits Dilgam Asgarov and Shahbaz Guliyev

-Representatives of the International Committee of the Red Cross (ICRC) visited the Azerbaijani detainees captured in relation to Nagorno-Karabakh conflict.
+The International Committee of the Red Cross (ICRC) visited again the detainees captured in relation to the Nagorno-Karabakh conflict.

-“Last week, the ICRC visited again the Azerbaijani detainees captured in relation to the Nagorno-Karabakh conflict.
-We keep visiting people detained in relation to the conflict on a regular basis.
-According to its mandate, the ICRC visits detained individuals to monitor treatment and conditions of detention and help to ensure that the detainees are able to maintain contact with their families,” Ilaha Huseynova, head of the Communication Department of the ICRC Azerbaijan Delegation told APA.
+“The ICRC visited again the detainees captured in relation to Nagorno-Karabakh conflict,” Ilaha Huseynova, head of the Communication Department of the ICRC Azerbaijan Delegation told, according to AzVision.

 On December 19, 2014, an illegal court of the separatist regime in Nagorno-Karabakh sentenced Dilgam Asgarov to life in prison and Shahbaz Guliyev to 22 years.